boerremk/Fibaro/Evohome/README.md

 local zones_id = {171,172,173}; -- ID of all zones (in all locations)
 ```
 - Save

+##### Step 5.
+Check if everything is OK
+- Go to devices
+- Go to Main Evohome virtual device
+- Click Update button
+- Go to Scenes
+- Go to Evohome API scene
+- Check debug window for any errors

+## Common errors
+- Error HTTP status (GetOAuth): Login is failing, check username and password

 ## IMPORTANT
 Honeywell changed there security to there API some tome ago so you will receive the following error: